 Goal Setting

 Developing an employee's knowledge, skills and abilities enhances their qualifications and value to the department, and is also an essential ingredient in improving employee job satisfaction, engagement, performance, productivity, retention, and innovation.
 Setting specific developmental goals increases the likelihood that growth will occur.
 Consequently, JMU’s Salary Administration Plan specifies that all full-time classified employees are required to have an annual professional development plan.
-For classified staff, goal setting is documented through the IPDP, or Individual Professional Development Plan.
-Supervisors should work with their employees to determine areas of interests, opportunities for growth, and departmental knowledge or skill gaps.
+For classified staff, goal setting is documented on the Annual Performance Evaluation Form for Non-Probationary Classified Employees, in the Year-End Professional Development Goal Assessment and the Upcoming Performance Cycle Professional Development Plan sections of the form.
+Supervisors should work with their employees to determine goal accomplishments for the current year being evaluated, professional development goals for the upcoming year, and action steps to accomplish the goals.
 This as a great opportunity for supervisors to engage with their employees in asking them about their aspirations and letting them know that they are valued and that their success is important.
-Professional goals should ultimately support both the organization's objectives and the employee's needs and goals.
+Professional development goals should ultimately support both the organization's objectives and the employee's needs and goals.

 Coaching